Lewis Capaldi

 Lewis Marc Capaldi (born 7 October 1996) is a Scottish singer-songwriter and musician.
-In March 2019, his single "Someone You Loved" (2018) topped the UK Singles Chart where it remained for seven weeks, and in November 2019, it reached number one on the US Billboard Hot 100; it was nominated at the 62nd Annual Grammy Awards for Song of the Year and won the 2020 Brit Award for Song of the Year.
+In March 2019, his single "Someone You Loved" (2018) topped the UK Singles Chart where it remained for seven weeks and in November 2019, it reached No. 1 on the US Billboard Hot 100.
+It was nominated at the 62nd Annual Grammy Awards for Song of the Year and won the 2020 Brit Award for Song of the Year.
 "Someone You Loved" was the bestselling single of 2019 in the UK.
-He was nominated for the Critics' Choice Award at the 2019 Brit Awards.
-Capaldi also won the 2020 Brit Award for Best New Artist.
-In May 2020, it was announced that Capaldi's song "Someone You Loved" had become the longest-running top 10 UK single of all time by a British artist.
+Capaldi was nominated for the Critics' Choice Award at the 2019 Brit Awards.
+He also won the 2020 Brit Award for Best New Artist.
+In May 2020, it was announced that his song "Someone You Loved" had become the longest-running top 10 UK single of all time by a British artist.

 On 17 May 2019, he released his debut album, Divinely Uninspired to a Hellish Extent, which remained at the top of the UK Albums Chart for six weeks.
-It later went on to become the best-selling album of 2019 and 2020 in the UK.
+It was the best-selling album of 2019 and 2020 in the UK.
 His second album Broken by Desire to Be Heavenly Sent (2023) was supported by the lead single "Forget Me", released in 2022.

 Early life

-Lewis Marc Capaldi was born on 7 October 1996, in Glasgow, the largest city in Scotland, and lived there until he was four years old when his family moved to East Whitburn in West Lothian.
-Capaldi is of Scottish, Irish, and Italian ancestry.
-He is the youngest of four children.
-His mother becoming pregnant with Lewis came as a surprise to his family, being called a sort of "immaculate conception", because his father had had a vasectomy.
-Capaldi's passion for performing started after he sang on stage at the age of four on a family trip in France.
+Lewis Marc Capaldi was born on 7 October 1996, in Glasgow, the largest city in Scotland.
+He lived there until he was four years old when his family moved to East Whitburn in West Lothian.
+He is of Scottish, Irish, and Italian ancestry, and has three older siblings.
+His mother becoming pregnant with Lewis came as a surprise to his family, being called a sort of "Immaculate Conception", because his father had a vasectomy.
+Lewis' passion for performing started after he sang on stage at four on a family trip in France.
 He learned how to play guitar when he was nine.
 Soon, he began writing songs and playing gigs by sneaking into pubs with the help of his eldest brother.

 Career

 2014–2016: Beginnings

-In 2014 Capaldi took part in a three-date tour as part of the Hit the Road project run by The Scottish Music Centre.
+In 2014, Capaldi took part in a three-date tour as part of the Hit the Road project run by The Scottish Music Centre.
 He played in Dumfries, Edinburgh, and Fort William alongside Jacob, Rory Green, and Zoë Bestel.
-When he was 18, his manager Ryan Walter discovered him by an iPhone recording that was recorded in his bedroom and had uploaded to his SoundCloud account.
-The day after first contacting Capaldi, Walter flew from America to Britain to hear Capaldi play live.
+When he was 18, his manager Ryan Walter discovered him by an iPhone recording that was recorded in his bedroom and uploaded to his SoundCloud account.
+The day after first contacting Capaldi, Walter flew from the U.S. to Britain to hear Capaldi play live.
 In 2016, Capaldi graduated with an HND in Music from New College Lanarkshire, Motherwell.